nouritaqa/undacity_airbnb_seattle/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebooks available here to show the data preparation and analysis to the above questions.
+There is one notebook(Seattle AirBnb Price Prediction.ipynb) available here to show the data preparation and analysis to the above questions.
 Markdown cells were used to describe the questions and findings of the data analysis.

 ## Results<a name="results"></a>